verrazzano/docs/content/en/docs/uninstall/backup/restore.md

 ---

-Before proceeding, ensure that the backup component prerequisites are met, as indicated [here]({{< relref "/docs/uninstall/backup/prerequisites.md" >}}).
+Before proceeding, ensure that the backup component prerequisites are met, as indicated in [Prerequisites]({{< relref "/docs/uninstall/backup/prerequisites.md" >}}).
-This document also assumes that a successful backup was previously made using either Velero, rancher-backup, or MySQL Operator, as shown [here]({{< relref "/docs/uninstall/backup/backup.md" >}}).
+This document also assumes that a successful backup was previously made using either Velero, rancher-backup, or MySQL Operator, as described in [Backup]({{< relref "/docs/uninstall/backup/backup.md" >}}).

 Use the following component-specific instructions to restore application data:
 - [MySQL restore](#mysql-restore)